jveilleux/sandbox/opening-more-than-one-order-cycle.md

 **Ordering your order cycles**

 You can choose whether you want your order cycles to be listed in the dropdown menu by closing date \(closing soonest first\) or by opening date \(opened earliest first\).
-This is setup in your[enterprise settings](http://openfoodnetwork.org/platform/user-guide/hubs-set-up-guide/your-profile/), under ‘shop preferences’.
+This is setup in your enterprise settings, under ‘shop preferences’.